ingo/ingo.github.io/_recipes/burek_sirnica.md

 ---
-title: Burek & Sirnica
-original_title: Burek & Sirnica
+author: heneedsfood.com
 category: Sides
 description: Learn how to make burek and sirnica from scratch.
 It may not be the way your grandmother made it, but it's good enough for me!
-image: c1fdeb3b_c9ed_4aa4_99bf_8574ca90672c.jpg
+image: burek_sirnica.jpg
+original_title: Burek & Sirnica
 size: 2 pies
+source: http://heneedsfood.com/recipe/burek-two-ways/
 time: 2 hours
-author: heneedsfood.com
-source: http://heneedsfood.com/recipe/burek-two-ways/
+title: Burek & Sirnica
 ---
 ### Ingredients

 #### Dough